deryacortuk/Penetration-Testing-Tutorial/README.md

 # DNS Resolution

 ● https://github.com/blechschmidt/massdns

-Note that in order to parse out the live domains we will need to parse the tools output.
-This can be done with a json parse, I will be using JQ for this.
-JQ is a command line json parser.
+Note that to parse out the live domains we will need to parse the tools output.
+This can be done with a JSON parse, I will be using JQ for this.
+JQ is a command line JSON parser.

 ● https://github.com/stedolan/jq

 Another thing to note is that you must also have a list of DNS resolvers for the tool to use.
-The most popular one is Googles “8.8.8.8”.
+The most popular one is Google's “8.8.8.8”.
 If you have a large list you may want to add more.

 ./bin/massdns -r resolvers.txt -t A -o J subdomains.txt | jq 'select(.resp_type=="A") | .query_name' | sort -u